 Therefore, again, make sure to discuss your dogs’ needs with a vet who can provide medical advice.
 Before you buy any dental chews that aren’t free from allergens, ask your vet to run a full health check on your dog and let you know what you should avoid in the average dental chew.
 Believe it or not, there are a few dental chew options out there that are meat and grain-free!

 Many people see dental chews as just another treat.
 However, they actually do a lot in terms of helping to keep our pets’ teeth and gums looking and working as they should.
 The last thing you are going to need is to give your pet unnecessary toothache and gum disease – it’s true!

-Therefore, do make sure to look for dental chews which not only carry a solid vet’s backing, but which are likely to really lighten up your dog’s day.
+Therefore, do make sure to look for dental chews which not only carry a solid vet’s backing but which are likely to really lighten up your dog’s day.
 This means that you’re going to need to do some serious comparison work when you’re shopping online!
 If you have a Mastiff or Lab, you’re going to need large dog treats; you want a strong chew that isn’t going to be a choking hazard and something your pup thinks tastes good.

-That’s why, while the above products really are the best you can buy online in the UK right now, it is still always worth holding out and consulting your local vet to learn more about what you can give to your pet, and how often.
-If you are completely new to giving them any kind of dental treat, this is absolutely the best scenario to take!
+That’s why, while the above dental dog treats really are the best you can buy online in the UK right now, it is still always worth consulting your local vet to learn more about what you can give to your pet and how often, especially if you are new to giving them any kind of dental dog treats.

-Take a look through my top picks for the best chews for dental treatment now – and if you do feel that your dog needs a little more in the way of brushing and care, there are toothbrushes, paste and more that you can invest in for a deeper scrub.
+Take a look through my top picks for the best chews for a dental treat – and if you do feel that your dog needs a little more in the way of brushing and care, there are toothbrushes, paste and more that you can invest in for a deeper scrub.
 Isn’t it time you took care of those canine teeth and gums?
 Not your own – of course!
 For more dog care guides it’s here.